Leave No Trace

-Welcome to the LNT page for Freezerburn.
-As one of the ten principles of Burning Man, leaving no trace, beyond being a basic human consideration, is a key to maintaining the relationship between our event and the private land owner.
+Welcome to the Leave No Trace (LNT) page for Freezer Burn.
+As one of the Ten Principles of Burning Man, beyond being a basic human consideration, leaving no trace is a key to maintaining the relationship between our event and the private land owner.
 Our venue is a working ranch and a family’s livelihood depends on our ability to leave it in better shape than when we arrived.

 Everyone is Responsible

 Every participant is expected to practise LNT.
 Garbage and recycling receptacles are not provided throughout the event; you must bring your own.
-Even though there is a team dedicated to cleaning up and restoring the site after the event, the responsibility for leaving no trace falls squarely on you, the participant.
+Even though there is a team dedicated to cleaning up and restoring the site, the responsibility for leaving no trace falls squarely on you, the Participant.
 It is your responsibility to ensure that you pack out everything you packed in.
 Never let it hit the ground!
 If you see something on the ground, pick it up.
-If you see someone drop something see to it that they are reunited with their stuff, whether it’s a piece of a costume or a cigarette butt.
+If you see someone drop something, see to it that they are reunited with their stuff whether it’s a piece of a costume or a cigarette butt.

-The objective of the LNT-team is not to clean up after you.
+The objective of the LNT Team is not to clean up after you.
 Rather, the objective is to have everyone enjoy themselves in such a way that there is no mess to clean up afterwards.
 It’s also to leave any place we visit in better shape than when we arrived.
-The ideal LNT-team operation is for us to set out, garbage bags in hand, and find nothing.
+The ideal LNT Team operation is for us to set out, garbage bags in hand, and find nothing.

 Freezer Burn is practice for the big burn in the desert, so “playa rules” are in effect.
-Even though certain practices are arguably okay in a grassy field in central Alberta (for example: throwing your apple core into the bushes, disposing of grey water by dumping it on the ground or discreetly peeing on the ground behind your camp), these practices are NOT OKAY on the playa and therefore are NOT OKAY at Freezer Burn.
-(Just think, where are you gonna find bushes to toss things into on the playa?)
+Even though certain practices may seem okay in a grassy field in central Alberta (e.g. throwing your apple core into the bushes, disposing of grey water by dumping it on the ground, or discreetly peeing on the ground behind your camp), these practices are NOT OKAY on the playa and therefore are NOT OKAY at Freezer Burn.

 What do you plan to do at Freezer Burn?
 How are you going to do it without leaving a trace?

 Here are some things to consider: SMOKERS – What are you going to do with your cigarette butts?
 Have a canister ready.
 Mint tins are a great option.
 Better yet, bring a couple extras to gift to your fellow smokers.
 Have an empty coffee tin at your camp for when visitors need to butt out.

-Ravers: Where are those glow sticks going to go?
+NIGHT TIME TRAVELLERS – Where are those glow sticks going to go?
 Are you going to be able to keep track of them if you are just hanging on to them in your hand?
 Have an effective way of attaching them to yourself.
 Keep a large ziplock bag in your backpack or pocket for random trash.

-Pissers: So you have a cooler full of beer.
+DRINKING FROM A CAN?
 Keep an eye on each other.
 If you see someone’s drink receptacle hit the ground, call him out.
 Who’s got the blue bag?
 Every camp should have one.

 You get the idea…

 It’s a seemingly infallible rule of human behavior.
-Mooping begets mooping.
-The more people moop, the more people will think it’s okay to moop.
-[MOOP = Material Out Of Place]
+MOOPing begets MOOPing.
+The more people MOOP, the more people will think it’s okay to do so.

-Congrats, you’ve reached the bottom of the LNT page!
-If you have any innovative ideas or would like to contribute, please email
+If you have any innovative ideas or would like to contribute, please email freezerburnLNT@gmail.com.